-There are Two (2) Senior Management positions filled: there are zero (0) males and two (02) Females and three (3) vacant (0:100).
+There are five (5) Senior Management positions filled: two (2) Males and three (3) Female and one (1) vacant (60:40).
 The total Middle Management Team complement is currently equal to ten (10) Males and five (6) Females (67:33).
 More work still needs to be done to improve the above statistics.
 The recruitment process is underway to fill the vacant position for Municipal Manager.